Exotic, attractive and largely kill-proof, is it any surprise that cacti are popular houseplants?

 Although most cactus planters have a flat bottom intended for a flat surface, some have a hanging design.

-These planters are a great choice if your cactus is a draping variety, like the rat tail cactus.
+These hanging planters are a great choice if your cactus is a draping variety, like the rat tail cactus in this photo:

 A hanging planter may also be a fun idea if you just want an unusual display!